Last Updated on March 16, 2022 by Grow with Bovees

 Further, and as mentioned earlier, aerating your lawn does require a fair bit of expertise to get the job done right, therefore is a task that usually requires professional help.

-You should also consider the costs of renting a pickup truck or trailer to pick up the lawn aerator from the rental center when deciding whether to rent or buy a core aerator or spike aerator.
+You should also consider the cost of renting a pickup truck or trailer to pick up the lawn aerator from the rental center when deciding whether to rent a lawn aerator or buy

 While most very small yards can get by with an inexpensive, store-bought lawn aerator, most DIYers prefer to rent an electric or gas-powered lawn aerator.